TABLE OF CONTENTS:

 Risk: time to implement organizations processes in the Project Management System may take longer than planned

 Categorization makes it easy to identify duplicate risks and acts as to trigger for determining additional risks.
 After the 10 minute risk identification exercise the project manager will facilitate the team in the categorization of each risk.
 One effective method for this is to post the sticky notes on a large section of the wall where the meeting chair has posted categories onto sticky papers.
 The participants then put their risks on the wall beneath the appropriate category.
 As they identify duplicate risks they stick the duplicates on top of the other.

 The project manager then discusses the risks identified under each category with the participants.
 As new risks are identified the meeting recorder writes them onto additional sticky papers.
 Once complete the category it falls under will be noted for each risk.

-Qualify Risks (Assign Probability and Impact to Each Risk)
+Qualify the Risks (Assign Probability and Impact to Each Risk).